 OPERATION CLICK COMPLETED: OVER.

 He was killed in the crash.
 The war was won.
-The unit had lost three Bomber Pilots and one Flying Officer Upkar Singh Dhillon.
-The efforts of Squadron No.3 were recognized and all four officers, including martyr Flying Officer Upkar Singh Dhillon were awarded the Vir Chakra.
+The unit had lost three Bomber Pilots and FO Upkar Singh Dhillon.
+The efforts of Squadron No.3 were recognized and all four officers, including martyr FO Upkar Singh Dhillon were awarded the Vir Chakra.

 Young Upkar had fulfilled his dream.
 All the units he attended were filled with tears.
 The martyr’s name was in all the newspapers and radio announcements for the day, while He witnessed his achievements from the heavens above.
 He knew he was not going to be remembered as a constant hero in history but he only wanted to be a hero someday, at least for one day and the day had arrived.

 Being a martyr or receiving medals was never a part of his dream.
 He died so that he could be a hero.
 That is what modest people do.
 They have all the roads in their hands but will say that they are mere lines on the palms.
 In the mess, lavish celebrations were organized by the unit for the victory.
 The Commanding Officer ordered a large photograph of martyr FO Upkar Singh Dhillon to be put up on the bar wall, to pay homage to his anthem and his good times in the bar.

 He observed silence for a while and signed below the photo—an ode to our chocolate hero.